 #1.
 It’s Either My Way or the Highway For Me.

 For the sake of convenience and harmony, there is usually one person who calls the majority of the shots in every relationship.
 In a male-led relationship, the roles are often reversed, but in a female-led relationship, the roles are often reversed.
 Whoever it is, they do it to keep both in check while also being happy.
-However, if you begin to abuse that right, you may become a major issue in your relationship.
+However, if you begin to abuse that right, it may become a major issue in your relationship.

 #2.
 Failure to Be Accountable to Yourself